Menox-tech/Road-Traffic-Injuries/README.md

 ![](https://iaml.it/blog/optimizing-sklearn-pipelines/images/pipeline-diagram.png)

 # Algorithms
-We tried different classifiers to work out the issue of predicting injury severity; Logistic Regressing, KNN, Decision Tree, Random Forest Tree, and Support vector machines.
+We tried different classifiers to work out the issue of predicting injury severity; (1)**Logistic Regressing**, (2)**KNN**, (3)**Decision Tree**, (4)**Random Forest Tree**, and (5)**Support vector machines**.
 As a result, the Random Forest algorithm scored higher in accuracy, followed by decision trees with a small margin of difference.
 In the first implementation, we didn't handle the class imbalance issue which may be contributed to the overfitting issue we found in the data.
-Then, we ran the algorithms again after oversampling the classes.
+Then, we ran the algorithms again after oversampling the classes randomly using **SMOTE**.
 The final results showed improvement in accuracy, however, the overfitting issue still exists.
 Results are listed in the next table.

 # Tools